Enhanced public key security for the McEliece cryptosystem: Introduction

 The original McEliece cryptosystem adopts the generator matrix of a binary Goppa code as the private key, and exploits a dense transformation matrix and a permutation matrix to disguise the secret key into the public one.
 It has resisted cryptanalysis for more than thirty years, since no polynomial-time attack to the system has been devised up to now; however, the increased computing power and the availability of optimized attack procedures have required to update its original parameters \cite{Bernstein2008}.

 The main advantage of the McEliece cryptosystem consists in its fast encryption and decryption procedures, which require a significantly lower number of operations with respect to alternative solutions (like RSA).
 However, the original McEliece cryptosystem has two main disadvantages: low encryption rate and large key size, both due to the binary Goppa codes it is based on.
 When adopting Goppa codes, a first improvement is obtained through the variant proposed by Niederreiter \cite{Niederreiter1986}, which uses parity-check matrices instead of generator matrices.
+A further reduction in the public key size can be obtained by replacing binary Goppa codes with non-binary Goppa codes, and paying attention that polynomial enumeration is prevented \cite{Bernstein2011}.

-A significant improvement in both the encryption rate and the key size would be obtained if other families of codes could be included in the system, allowing a more efficient code design and a more compact representation of their matrices.
+A significant improvement would be obtained if other families of codes could be included in the system, allowing a more efficient code design and a more compact representation of their matrices.
 In particular, the use of Generalized Reed-Solomon (GRS) codes could yield significant advantages.
 In fact, GRS codes are maximum distance separable codes, which ensures they achieve maximum error correction capability under bounded-distance decoding.
 In the McEliece system, this translates into shorter keys for the same security level, or a higher security level for the same key size, with respect to binary Goppa codes (having the same code rate).
 In fact, Goppa codes are subfield subcodes of GRS codes and the subcoding procedure makes them less efficient than GRS codes.
 However, this also makes them secure against key recovering attacks, while the algebraic structure of GRS codes, when exposed in the public key (also in permuted form), makes them insecure against attacks aimed at recovering the secret code, like the Sidelnikov-Shestakov attack \cite{Sidelnikov1992}.